 Nevertheless, many varieties are similar in composition, consisting of a starchy flesh covered by a thin, nutrient-rich skin.

 Potatoes can be boiled, steamed, fried, baked or roasted and used in a wide assortment of dishes.

 Summary: Potatoes are an edible plant tuber cultivated around the world.
-There are many different species of potatoes that can be used in a variety of dishes.
+There are many different varieties of potatoes that can be used in a range of dishes.